 - Promote peace and understanding among all

-- The mission of WithOurVoice is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the ancient art of storytelling.
+Our mission is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the art of storytelling.

 We envision a world where human connectedness is sought and celebrated by lifting up cultural and individual identity and voice, resulting in a deeper understanding and appreciation of ourselves, others, and the world around us.

 We value THE HEALING POWER OF STORY to create a more vibrant interconnected and peaceful world.
 The heart-to-heart process of storytelling and story listening to foster an appreciation for human experience and build community